OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    #.
 Click the **Delete** icon |icon4|.

-The ``REPLICA_HOST`` parameter has been deleted from the datastore; we are now ready to download the OneKE appliance.
+You have deleted the ``REPLICA_HOST`` parameter from the datastore.
+In the next step we’ll download the OneKE appliance.

 ..      .. image:: /images/kubernetes-replica_host_param.png